Huntsman Corporation (HUN) Reveals an Earnings Mystery

 HUN’s Market Performance

-HUN stocks went up by 4.38% for the week, with a monthly drop of -1.79% and a quarterly performance of 13.36%, while its annual performance rate touched 65.80%.
-The volatility ratio for the week stands at 4.04% while the volatility levels for the past 30 days are set at 2.89% for Huntsman Corporation.
-The simple moving average for the period of the last 20 days is 2.02% for HUN stocks with a simple moving average of 22.82% for the last 200 days.
+HUN stocks went up by 3.20% for the week, with a monthly jump of 0.32% and a quarterly performance of 10.35%, while its annual performance rate touched 81.27%.
+The volatility ratio for the week stands at 2.90% while the volatility levels for the past 30 days are set at 2.95% for Huntsman Corporation.
+The simple moving average for the period of the last 20 days is 0.80% for HUN stocks with a simple moving average of 20.90% for the last 200 days.

 Analysts’ Opinion of HUN